 - Scroungers.
 They’ll slurp all that boozy-goodness up and you’ll be left tipple-less before you know it.

 How not to get lost

-Getting lost or losing friends is essentially an inevitability that one must face prior to Carnaval, unless, as I have now learnt, you decide to create a group theme so original that it would be impossible to lose each other.
+Getting lost or losing friends at Carnaval is inevitable, unless, as I have now learnt, you decide to create a group theme so original that it would be impossible to lose each other.
 Take these happy carousers for example: